 Is it any good?

+The dimension travel conceit here -- the magic mirror as a portal to another world -- is incredibly simple, as is the animation, so even the littlest viewers will understand what's happening.
 It's fashionable to be enamored with the My Little Pony franchise; just walk into any middle school or a teen-friendly T-shirt store, and you'll find that the pony craze goes way beyond preschool-aged girls (heard of Bronies?).
 So it's no surprise that Hasbro is putting a spin on their cash cow of the pony universe to literally transform the ponies into teenagers.
-The dimension travel conceit is incredibly simple -- the magic mirror as a portal to another world isn't exactly a novel idea -- as is the animation, so even the littlest viewers will understand what's happening.

-Serious pony fans will get a big laugh out of seeing characters like Pinkie Pie, Apple Jack, Fluttershy, and Rainbow Dash in teen form, but with their same unique personality traits.
+Serious pony fans will get a big laugh out of seeing characters like Pinkie Pie, Apple Jack, Fluttershy, and Rainbow Dash in teen form, but with their same unique personality traits in My Little Pony: Equestria Girls.
 Pinkie Pie is particularly hilarious as the super peppy, fast-talking fall formal organizer.
 As for the villain Sunset Shimmer, she's a perfect "mean girl" who bullies and intimidates everyone at the school.
 It's sweet relief, therefore, when Twilight Sparkle inevitably defeats Sunset Shimmer's Machiavellian ploy for total control.
 Pony power indeed.

-Families can talk about how the ponies transition into teenagers in the other world.
+Families can talk about how the ponies transition into teenagers in the other world in My Little Pony: Equestria Girls.
 Do their personalities stay the same in the alternate universe?

 At the beginning of the story, Twilight isn't sure she "has what it takes" to be a princess.
 What events make her realize she can be a good leader?